 Sometimes she’d catch me and pull me back into the apartment by my feet, scolding me for ruining her plants and of course dangling out of the window when we were six floors up from the ground.

-I would sit on the steps of the Basilique du Sarce Coeur, a picturesque church and sketch people and the district of Montmatre that it overlooked.
+I would sit on the steps of the Basilique du Sacre Coeur, a picturesque church and sketch people and the district of Montmartre that is overlooked.

-I really have a kind of nostalgic love of Paris.
-It reminds me of my childhood, but more importantly it reminds me of a time where I was encouraged to be creative.
-I was free to express myself, which is something we begin to loose in adulthood.
+I really have a kind of nostalgic love for Paris.
+It reminds me of my childhood, but more importantly, it reminds me of a time where I was encouraged to be creative.
+I was free to express myself, which is something we begin to lose in adulthood.

 I remember seeing the Mona Lisa and thinking it was so small, what was all the fuss about?